jorgeloopzz/dotfiles/.config/ranger/README.md

 mkdir -p ~/.config/ranger/plugins
 ```

-- Then clone the plugin you want to install there.
+- Then clone the plugin you want to install.

 ---